 German tenor and conductor Peter Schreier sings Franz Schubert’s Ständchen (Serenade), a beautiful love song for voice and piano.
 Piano: Rudolf Buchbinder.
 Recorded at the Schönbrunn Palace in Vienna.

-Itzhak Perlman performs Pyotr Ilyich Tchaikovsky’s Sérénade mélancolique in B-flat minor for violin and orchestra, Op.
-26. Recorded during the Tchaikovsky Gala in Leningrad (currently Saint Petersburg).
+Accompanied by the Leningrad Philharmonic Orchestra, Itzhak Perlman performs Pyotr Ilyich Tchaikovsky’s Sérénade mélancolique in B-flat minor for violin and orchestra, Op.
+26. Conductor: Yuri Temirkanov.
+Recorded during the Tchaikovsky Gala in Leningrad (currently Saint Petersburg).

 Accompanied by the Philadelphia Orchestra, the Israeli-American violinist Itzhak Perlman performs Pyotr Ilyich Tchaikovski’s Violin Concerto in D major, Op.
 35. Written in 1878, it is one of the best known and most performed violin concertos, and is considered one of the most technically difficult works for the violin.
 Conductor: Eugene Ormandy.